Meles Zenawi: Illness and death

 In July 2012, questions arose concerning Meles' health when he did not attend African Union summit meetings in Addis Ababa.
 Opposition groups claimed that Meles may have already died on 16 July while undergoing treatment in Belgium; however, Deputy Prime Minister Hailemariam Desalegn attributed Meles' absence to a minor illness.
 A press conference, during which the government planned to clarify Meles' health status, was scheduled for 18 July but postponed until later in the week.
 While the government acknowledged that Meles had been hospitalised, it stated that his condition was not serious.
 There were further rumours of his death when he was not seen in public after the 2012 G20 summit and at the time of the death of the head of the Ethiopian Orthodox Church, Abune Paulos.

 On 20 August, Meles Zenawi died after contracting an infection in Belgium.
-Some analysis claimed Meles death as a result of catecholamine after verbal attack incident by Ethiopian journalist Abebe Gelaw.

 Minister of Information Bereket Simon announced on state television:

 It's a sad day for Ethiopia.
 The man who led our country for the past 21 years and brought economic and democratic changes, has died.
 We have lost our respected leader.
 Meles has been receiving treatment abroad.
 He was getting better and we were expecting him to return to Addis Ababa.
 But he developed a sudden infection and died around 11:40pm last night.
 His body will be returned to Ethiopia soon.
 We have set up a committee to organise his funeral.
 More information will be released about that soon.
 As per Ethiopian law, Hailemariam Desalegn has now taken over the leadership.
 He will also be in charge of the Ethiopian military and all other government institutions.
 I would like to stress, nothing in Ethiopia will change.
 The government will continue.
 Our policies and institutions will continue.
 Nothing will change in Ethiopia.
 Desalegn will be confirmed by parliament.

 After his body was repatriated two days later, thousands of mourners congregated on streets from the airport to Meles' former residence to pay their last respects as his coffin, draped in the flag of Ethiopia, was accompanied by a military band.
 The event was attended by political, military, and religious leaders, as well as diplomats and his wife, Azeb Mesfin.
 The body lie in state.
 A declaration of national mourning was also issued.
 There were also fears of a power vacuum after his death, as well as a possible detriment to Eritrea-Ethiopian relations.

 Meles's funeral took place in Addis Ababa on 2 September 2012 in a religious ceremony attended by at least 20 African presidents and thousands of Ethiopians gathered in Meskel Square.